 This is a ten month, 1050 clock hour program.
 Students enter into the program in August annually.
 The application period for the fall start of the program is April 1 - July 1.
 Should there be limited access to the program due to the number of qualified applicants, residents of Hamilton, Jefferson, Lafayette, Madison, Suwannee, and Taylor counties will be given precedence for admission.
 Students in this program should should see an NFC advisor before enrolling in courses.
-For additional information call (850) 973-9470.
+For additional information call (850) 973-1626.

 - 1. Submit an application for admission with payment of the \$20 non-refundable fee to the NFC Office of Admissions and complete an application to the Allied Health Department (no fee). - 2.
 Have a high school diploma or GED.
 Submit final, official, sealed transcripts from student's high school/GED and all previously or currently enrolled colleges to the NFC Office of Admissions. - 3.
-Complete the Test of Adult Basic Education (TABE) within the first six (6) weeks of admission into the program and achieve the required minimum TABE scores of 10.0 in Reading, 10.0 in Mathematics, and 10.0 in Language prior to program completion.
-A \$10 fee is required to be paid at the time of testing.
-Exemptions from TABE exit requirements based on successful completion of college coursework or demonstrated readiness for public postsecondary education will be evaluated by the program advisor or the Office of Enrollment Services.
+Complete a basic skills assessment within the first six (6) weeks of admission into the program and achieve the required minimum basic skills levels of 10.0 in Reading, 10.0 in Mathematics, and 10.0 in Language prior to program completion.
+Exemptions from basic skills requirements exist and will be evaluated by the Office of Enrollment Services or program advisor.
+Students must demonstrate the basic skills required for the program before a certificate of completion can be awarded.
 Note: students applying to limited access programs may be required to take skills assessments as part of program admissions criteria. - 4.
-Application to the program includes an FDLE, Level II security background investigation and 10 panel urine drug screening.
+Students must complete an FDLE, Level II security background investigation and 10 panel urine drug screening after being accepted into the program.
 Both are required for entry into internship sites.
 Applicants with minor non-criminal offenses or no investigative findings will be cleared for site internship.
 If an applicant's security background investigation reveals anything other than a minor non-criminal offense, the program Director shall convene an interdisciplinary admission review board to examine the student's application.
 The review board will make recommendations for admission on a case-by-case basis.
-Applicants who are not cleared for admission by the program Director or admission review board will be disqualified for entry into the program.
+Applicants who are not cleared for admission by the Associate Dean of Nursing and Allied Health or admission review board will be disqualified for entry into the program.
 Students must have a negative 10 panel urine drug screen.
 The cost of the security background investigation and the drug screen is the responsibility of the student and must be conducted by NFC-approved sites.